CT Cervical Spine - CAM 705

 - With progression or worsening of symptoms during the course of conservative treatment*

 - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a cervical radiculopathy.
-(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain)7
+(7,8)

 - Age 5 or younger